New Zealand’s South Island is land of

 Although we did stop at many of those lakes on impulse and visited some of them as part of our itinerary, we soon realised that not all New Zealand lakes are the same.
 They come in different shapes, sizes and colours.
 All of them will make you go “wow” but some of them will literally make your jaw drop and have you pick it up throughout your trip.

-So after seeing my fair share of lakes on New Zealand’s South Island, here are my favourite.
+So after seeing my fair share of lakes on New Zealand’s South Island, here are my top 5.

-My Top 5 Most Beautiful Lakes on New Zealand’s South Island
+Top 5 Most Beautiful Lakes on NZ’s South Island

 5. Lake Tasman